Integrated Prenatal Screening: About These Tests

 What do the results mean?

-If your screening results are "positive," it doesn't prove that your baby has a birth defect.
-But it does mean that your baby is more likely to have a birth defect.
+If your screening results are "positive," it doesn't mean that the fetus for sure has a birth defect or genetic condition.
+But it does mean that the fetus is more likely to have certain birth defects or genetic conditions.
 In that case, your doctor may want you to have another test to make sure.
 That test is called a diagnostic test.

-If the screening results are "negative," it means that your baby is less likely to have a birth defect.
-But it doesn't guarantee that you will have a normal pregnancy or a baby without birth defects.
+If the screening results are "negative," it means that the fetus is less likely to have a birth defect or genetic condition.
+But it doesn't guarantee that you will have a normal pregnancy or a healthy baby.

 Where can you learn more?